Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Preparations

 In this subsection, we fix a projective variety $X$ and a surjective endomorphism $f$ of $X$.
-We have defined the cohomological Lyapunov exponents $\mu_1(f),\dots,\mu_{\text{dim}(X)}(f)$ in the Introduction.
+We have defined the cohomological Lyapunov multipliers $\mu_1(f),\dots,\mu_{\text{dim}(X)}(f)$ in the Introduction.
 Now we recall some of their properties.

 We start with the proposition below.
-The first four parts of the proposition are immediate consequences of basic properties of the dynamical degrees, while the fifth part is a corollary of the relative dynamical degree formula (see \cite[Theorem 4]{Dang} and \cite[Theorem 1.3]{Tru20}).
+The first four parts of the proposition are immediate consequences of basic properties of the dynamical degrees, while the fifth part is a corollary of the relative dynamical degree formula.
+See \cite[Theorem 1.3(2)]{Tru20}.